 You can join KiwiSaver any time before your 65th birthday.
 It doesn’t matter if you are retired already, not employed or on a benefit.
 If you are over 60 but still employed, please see the employee section for information on how KiwiSaver operates for you.

 What‘s the point of KiwiSaver for over 60s?
-If you can afford to pay $20 per week into your KiwiSaver account, you will be able to take full advantage of the government contributions.
-You will get a member tax credit of up to $10 per week ($521 per year) until you are eligible to withdraw.
-Member tax credits don't necessarily stop when you are 65 - they stop when you are eligible to withdraw from KiwiSaver, which is either at age 65 or 5 years after you join, whichever is the latest.
+If you can afford to pay $20 per week into your KiwiSaver account, you will be able to take full advantage of the Government Contributions.
+You will get a Government Contribution of up to $10 per week ($521 per year) until you are eligible to withdraw.
+Government Contributions don't necessarily stop when you are 65 - they stop when you are eligible to withdraw from KiwiSaver, which is either at age 65 or 5 years after you join, whichever is the latest.

-Note that the availability of member tax credits are set by legislation and could be changed or suspended at any time.
+Note that the availability of Government Contributions are set by legislation and could be changed or suspended at any time.